forrestxu123/Android-Framework-System-Design/quality/crash.md

   Includes a feature for filtering data indicating potential memory leaks in Activity and Fragment instances.

-you can use the picture below to know:
+For example, you can use the picture below to know:
 - Java: Memory from objects allocated from Java or Kotlin code.
 - Native: Memory from objects allocated from C or C++ code.
 - Graphics: Memory used for graphics buffer queues